ssfrr/DeepDiffs.jl/README.md

 `Dict`s are diffed by matching up the keys between the original and modified values, so it can recognize removed, added, or modified values.

 ![Dict diff output](http://ssfrr.github.io/DeepDiffs.jl/images/dictdiff.png)

+If color is disabled then the additions and removals are displayed a little differently:

 ![Dict diff output](http://ssfrr.github.io/DeepDiffs.jl/images/dictdiff_nocolor.png)